iesahin/xvc/book/src/arch/ecs.md

 Note that, there are usually multiple branches in Git repositories.
 Also multiple users may work on the same branch.

 When these text files are reused by the stores, they are modified and this may lead to merge conflicts.
-We don't want our users to deal with merge conflicts with entities and components residing in text files.
+We don't want our users to deal with merge conflicts with entities and components in text files.
+This also makes it possible to use binary formats like MessagePack in the future.

 Suppose user A made a change in `XvcStore<XvcPath>` by adding a few files.
 Another user B made another change to the project, by adding another set of files in another copy of the project.
 This will lead to merge conflicts:
 - `XvcEntity` counter will have different values in A and B's repositories.